Breast Cancer Quilt to Create & Donate

 This free breast cancer quilt pattern is easy to sew and features pink ribbon embroidery designs.
 Make the breast cancer quilt for a friend or loved one, or donate it to a charity accepting quilts for patients.

 I pieced the quilt using Sulky PolyLite thread, and used the rayon thread in the Pink Palette for the embroidery.
-I hooped the pieced quilt with Sulky Stick ‘n’ Stitch stabilizer.
-When embroidery was complete, I tore away the remaining stabilizer, being careful to not stretch the fabric weave.
+I hooped the pieced quilt with Sulky Sticky + stabilizer.
+When the embroidery was complete, I tore away the remaining stabilizer, being careful to not stretch the fabric weave.
 Then I pressed the quilt from the wrong side.

 The quilt was quilted in a long-arm machine using Sulky 30 wt cotton thread.
 A stipple stitch was used between the embroidered blocks and double piano keys along the outer border.